GoMeta/gvrsdk-wrapper/README.md

 end
 ```

+If you would like to include this as a framework dependency, you can do it in the normal way (e.g., `s.dependency 'GVRSDK-Wrapper'`).
+You will, however, need to make sure that the app target's Podfile includes the `meta-ios-pods` source.

 ## Current Version

-This framework is currently built against GVRSDK v1.120.0
+This framework is currently built against GVRSDK v1.120.0.

 ## Building